ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 attempts to fill up server's storage space.

 The above describes the simpler mode of operation.
-In the more complex server mode, the server will detect the attack described in
+In the more complex server mode, the server can detect the attack described in
 {{dual-ca-compromise-attack}}.
 In this configuration the server will not modify the sct\_feedback object prior to performing checks 2, 3, and 4.
 Instead, to prevent a malicious client from filling the